AmirMasnavi/Industrial-Production-Simulator/BDDAD/SqlCode.md

     JOIN Product_Family pf ON p.FamilyID = pf.FamilyID
     -- Join BOO (Bill of Operations) to determine operations for each product family JOIN BOO boo ON pf.FamilyID = boo.FamilyID
-    -- Join Operation to retrieve details of each operation in the BOO JOIN Operation op ON boo.OPID = op.OPID
+    -- Join Operation to retrieve details of each operationTest in the BOO JOIN Operation op ON boo.OPID = op.OPID
-    -- Join WorkstationTypes_Operation to associate each operation with compatible workstation types JOIN WorkstationTypes_Operation wto ON op.OPID = wto.OPID
+    -- Join WorkstationTypes_Operation to associate each operationTest with compatible workstation types JOIN WorkstationTypes_Operation wto ON op.OPID = wto.OPID
-    -- Join WorkstationTypes to get the names and IDs of workstation types required by each operation JOIN WorkstationTypes wst ON wto.WTID = wst.WTID WHERE
+    -- Join WorkstationTypes to get the names and IDs of workstation types required by each operationTest JOIN WorkstationTypes wst ON wto.WTID = wst.WTID WHERE
     -- Specify the target OrderID (1 in this example) to focus on a specific order